CENTRAL AND EASTERN EUROPEAN JOURNAL OF MANAGEMENT AND ECONOMICS

 Knowledge Management System in Polish Public Hospitals – research results and improvement directions

-Agnieszka KRAWCZYK
+Author: Agnieszka KRAWCZYK

 Opole University, Poland